nikaloamashvili/DevOps-Final-Project/README.md

 # start here
 - Download The Yml File.
-- Open your ubuntu machine  terminal and tipe: sudo docker-compose -f docker-compose-tomcatjenkins.yml up
+- Open your ubuntu machine  terminal and type: sudo docker-compose -f docker-compose-tomcatjenkins.yml up
 - Open localhost:8080 in your  Web Browser  and configure Jenkins.
 - Configure thre jobs with the files here Job1,Job2 and Job3.